heyding/angular-universal-tailwind/README.md

 This project uses NgRx functionality to keep a good overview of the state.
 It was set up by following this [guide](https://ngrx.io/guide/store/install) and can be used accordingly.

+## Angular Universal

+This project enables Server-side rendering with Angular Universal functionality.
+It was set up by following this [guide](https://angular.io/guide/universal) and can be used accordingly.
+If you face problems with the npm packages, see this [post](https://stackoverflow.com/questions/70498998/angular-13-errors-when-trying-to-instal-nguniversal-express-engine).

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.